 About Alzheimer's Association - Cleveland Area & Greater East Ohio Area Chapter

 23215 Commerce Park, Suite 300, Beachwood, OH 44122, US

 The Alzheimer’s Association is the only national non-profit voluntary organization dedicated to conquering Alzheimer’s disease through research and to providing education and support to people with Alzheimer’s disease, their families and caregivers.

 Greater East OhioCHAPTER SERVICES INCLUDE (service area is the Akron, Canton and Youngstown community)

 Cleveland Area Ohio CHAPTER SERVICES INCLUDE (service area is Greater Cleveland, Lorain, Lake, Geauga & Lorain Counties):

 24/7 HelpLine: A telephone assistance service, which provides information, literature, support services and referral to specific Association programs and/or community resources.

-Support Groups: Over 30 support groups who meet regularly throughout the Greater East Ohio Area, facilitated by a professional and/or family caregiver.
+Support Groups: Over 60 support groups who meet regularly throughout the Cleveland Area and Greater East Ohio Area, facilitated by a professional and/or

 Community Education: Educational programs for caregivers, professionals and the community.
 Each office also offers a speaker’s bureau and attends health fairs.